-Stress and anxiety is becoming a part of our daily life in this 21st century fast paced modern world.
-Usually we pay little to no attention to stresses we face in our day to day life up until to the point when it starts damaging our health.
+Stress and anxiety are becoming a part of our daily life in this 21st century fast-paced modern world.
+Usually, we pay little to no attention to the stresses we face in our day to day life up until to the point when it starts damaging our health.
 Our “fight or flight” responses is triggered by stress hormones (i.e.: cortisol) that are released in our body.
-For fast response in sinister situations these hormones help to increase our energy levels, activates our brain to use glucose optimally and even increase the concentration of blood sugar.
+For fast response in sinister situations, these hormones help to increase our energy levels, activates our brain to use glucose optimally and even increase the concentration of blood sugar.
 However, a range of health problem can be caused by the activation of our body’s stress response system.
 As a result, now it has become more important than ever before to learn how we can reduce stress.
 Below are five simple ways that you can help reduce stress in your day to day life.

 Cannabidiol (CBD) has created a lot of buzzes and probably you have heard the name throughout the year, and there’s a pretty good reason why.
 Among the many uses of CBD, the use of CBD oil for anxiety and stress alleviation is most common.
 CBD interacts with the receptors along with our body’s own endocannabinoid system.
 Thus it can strengthen our immune system, fix imbalances and relieves indications of anxiety and stress.
 You can be in charge of handling your everyday stress by taking a few drops of CBD oil.